 When Creating a SPOC Group from Standalone SPOCs

-When a new SPOC group was created on Dispatcher Paragon Management Server, follow the steps below.
+After creating a new SPOC group using Dispatcher Paragon Management Interface, follow the steps below.

 If the SPOC servers are newly installed, then: